 If you use more electricity — let’s say you use 3 kWh instead — you may incur a minor penalty.

 Previous OhmHour and AutoOhm participation is also taken into account for your Forecast.
 If you participated in an OhmHour during any of the days used to calculate your Forecast, that day will not be factored into the average.
 This is done to prevent you from having an unfairly low forecast, since you were saving more energy than normal.

 Holidays are understandably excluded from the calculation for a similar reason.
 In these cases, OhmConnect pulls the next most recent day’s data.

-Keep in mind that if your utility is missing meter data from the preceding days, OhmConnect won’t be able to calculate your Potential Watts and appropriate rewards.
+Keep in mind that if your utility is missing meter data from the preceding days, OhmConnect won’t be able to calculate your Forecast and appropriate rewards.
 When this happens, you may see OhmHours listed as “Calculating” until the data arrives.

 The Watts you earn during an OhmHour are calculated by adding:

 1) The number of Watts you saved during the OhmHour to

 2) The number of Watts you earned for having smart devices connected to your OhmConnect account.
-For every device that turns off, you’ll earn 15 Bonus Watts for every 15 minutes they’re off.
+For every device that turns off, you’ll earn 15 Device Watts for every 15 minutes they’re off.

-The smart devices earn Bonus Watts while the number of Watts you earn during the event fluctuates, based on how much energy you save each time.
+The smart devices earn Device Watts while the number of Watts you earn during the event fluctuates, based on how much energy you save each time.

 Your actual usage, or the Watts you were able to save, comes from the meter data your utility sends us.
 We generally receive it within 48 hours but sometimes it is delayed and sometimes it gets restated.